Ford Falcon (BA): Falcon XR8

+Fairmont

 The Fairmont model opened up the luxury sector for the BA range.
 Externally, the Fairmont could be distinguished from the other BA models with its 16-inch alloy wheels and grey mesh grille with chrome surround.
 Some of the standard features included traction control and dual-zone climate control air conditioning, an analogue clock on the top centre console stack, wood grain highlights, and velour upholstery.
 Automatic headlights, which turn off or on depending on surrounding environmental conditions, were now standard on the Fairmont model.
 In addition to this, the Fairmont also received illuminated footwells.
 The basic mechanical setup carried over from the XT, although buyers could opt for the Barra 220 V8 engine.